 Bringing it all together

 So, how do these two invaluable financial strategies connect?
 The best way to start deferring contingency fees is to have them paid into a QSF.
-The attorney can then work with a settlement expert alongside the firm CFO or a trusted financial advisor to come up with the most advantageous schedule for the incoming contingency fee.
+The attorney can then come up with the most advantageous schedule for the incoming contingency fee.
 Once the defendant and their insurers issue the fee payable to the QSF, it is then issued to the selected assignment company.
 After that, the firm will know exactly when to expect revenue – down to the last dollar.

 For contingency-fee law firms of all sizes, “the secret sauce” to efficient growth is controlling cash flow with firmwide qualified settlement funds and fee deferral.